dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 * Implement a full neuroevolutive controller

-* Design an ANN topology and optimization evolutionary algorithm.
+* Design an ANN topology and an evolutionary algorithm.

 This assignment assumes a basic knowledge of ANN and EA and Python programming (Inspyred and numpy).